 In this paper, we presented \cmrnet2{} for monocular localization in LiDAR-maps and extrinsic LiDAR-camera calibration in the wild. \cmrnet2{} decomposes the LiDAR-camera relative pose estimation problem in two steps.
 First, an optical flow estimation network predicts dense point-pixel correspondences between the camera image and the point cloud.
-Subsequently, we use these matches to predict the relative pose between the camera and the LiDAR using robust geometric techniques.
-Through extensive experimental evaluations, we demonstrated that \cmrnet2{} sets the new state-of-the-art on both monocular localization in LiDAR-maps and extrinsic calibration tasks.
+Subsequently, we use these matches to predict the relative pose between the camera and the LiDAR using robust geometric techniques. { CMRNext has three primary limitations.
+First, since it is trained exclusively on autonomous driving datasets, its generalization ability is likely to be limited in other environments, such as off-road or mining environments.
+Second, while our method is faster than existing camera-agnostic approaches, it is not yet capable of real-time performance.
+Lastly, similar to most existing methods, the training paradigm requires ground truth poses as well as correct intrinsic camera parameters, which are typically provided in publicly available datasets, but add an additional constraint to the approach. } Through extensive experimental evaluations, we demonstrated that \cmrnet2{} sets the new state-of-the-art on both monocular localization in LiDAR-maps and extrinsic calibration tasks.
 Remarkably, \cmrnet2{} can effectively generalize without any retraining or fine-tuning to different environments and different robotic platforms, including three in-house robots with diverse locomotion: a self-driving perception car, a quadruped robot, and a quadcopter UAV. \cmrnet2{} achieves median translation and rotation errors of \SI{6.21}{\centi\meter} and \ang{0.23}, respectively, for the localization task on the sequence 00 of the KITTI odometry dataset.